frederic-perez/AmE-dictionary/data/dictionary.md

 __angler fish__ _n_ :camera:
 __angler__ _n_ :five::hammer: (anglers) _Fisher?_
 __angling__ _v_ :three::hammer: _Giuliani seemed to be angling for secretary of state._
-__angst__ _n_ :nine: A feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. _Syn_ anxiety, fear, dread, apprehension, worry _The existential angst of the middle classes._
+__angst__ _n_ :nine::m: A feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. _Syn_ anxiety, fear, dread, apprehension, worry _The existential angst of the middle classes._
 __angsty__ :two::hammer:
 __anguish<sup>1</sup>__ _n_
 __anguish<sup>2</sup>__ _v_ :two::hammer: (anguishes)